meKevinpv/Polyspace/01 Hacking/Environment - Hacking.md

 If you want to learn more about the basics of Kali Linux and hacking I really recommend the free (both in spirit and price) learning method of [Hack the Box](https://www.hackthebox.com/)

 ## Reconnaisance tools
 I have grown to dislike heavy tools like autorecon, eventough I understand the value they provide.
-This is why I use [nmap](https://nmap.org/), [searchsploit](https://www.exploit-db.com/searchsploit) and [Gobuster](https://github.com/OJ/gobuster).
+This is why I use [[nmap]], [searchsploit](https://www.exploit-db.com/searchsploit) and [Gobuster](https://github.com/OJ/gobuster).
 These 3 tools provide the nessecary information I need to understand the basic idea of what is happening on the system I am trying to hack into.